 - 1. Call to Order

 - 2. Certification of Notice and Quorum

 - 3. Review and Approval of Minutes of the Previous Meeting held on August 9, 2022

 - 4. Message of the Chairman

 - 5. Annual Report of the President and Approval of the 2022 Audited Financial Statements

 - 6. Amendment of By-Laws

 - 7. Election of Directors and Independent Directors

 - 8. Appointment of External Auditor

 - 9. Ratification of Previous Acts of the Directors and Management

+- 10. Approval of the Listing of Additional Common Shares

-- 10. Other Matters
+- 11. Other Matters

-- 11. Adjournment
+- 12. Adjournment